AlexMercedCoder/model-express-app/readme.md

 This branch shows an express app using EJS as a template engine implementing full crud routes for a basic todo list.

+Since there is no database, for the model we use an object with an array and several methods to simulate a traditional database model.

 |Route|Method|Path|Response|
 |-----|------|----|--------|
 |Index|GET|/todo| Returns a page listing all todos |